ManageEngine Logo

 # sh backUpData.sh

-This will take a backup of the existing configuration and the backup data will be stored under
+This will back up the existing configuration and the back up data will be stored under

 [ServiceDesk Plus-Home]/backup/BackUp_Version_MONdd_yyyy_hh_mm/